gespinolapy/gespinolapy/README.md

 👋 Hi, I'm @gespinolapy

-- 👀 I'm interested in data management
+- 👀 I'm passionate about all aspects of data management, with a strong focus on the technical side
+- 💻 Skilled in Python and SQL
-- 🌱 I'm currently learning Web programming
+- 🌱 I'm currently learning advanced data engineering techniques and Google Cloud Computing
-- 💞️ I'm looking to collaborate on data science projects
+- 💞️ I'm looking to contribute to projects related to data management and big data
-- 📫 How to reach me gespinolabenitez@gmail.com
+- 📫 How to reach me: 🔗 Connect with me on [Email](gespinolabenitez@gmail.com)
+- 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/gabriel-espinola)

 <!---
 gespinolapy/gespinolapy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.